mariberg/wildlife-companion/README.md

 The coordinates on the map are currently created randomly every time the user re-opens the map to give an idea of how the route the bird has flown during the last 24 hours would be shown.
 The chatbot is currently able to answer some of the most common questions the users could ask.

-The below diagram provides an overview of the architectural design of our prototype:
+The below diagram provides an overview of the architectural design for our prototype:

 TODO add diagram